 Because the VDK is a library, a developer can decide whether to use it or not.
-The VDK is integrated into the VisualDSP++ development environment, but can also be used via standard command line tools.
+The VDK is integrated into the VisualDSP++ development environment, but can also be used via standard command-line tools.
 When the VDK is used, the development environment assists the developer with many error-prone tasks and assists in managing system resources, automating the generation of various VDK-based objects, and visualizing the system state, when debugging an application that uses the VDK.

-VCSE is Analog Devices technology for creating, using, and reusing software components (independent modules of substantial functionality) to quickly and reliably assemble software applications.
-It is also used for downloading components from the Web, dropping them into the application, and publishing component archives from within VisualDSP++.
-VCSE supports component implementation in C/C++ or assembly language.
-Use the expert linker to visually manipulate the placement of code and data on the embedded system.
+Use the Expert Linker to visually manipulate the placement of code and data on the embedded system.
 View memory utilization in a color-coded graphical form, easily move code and data to different areas of the DSP or external memory with a drag of the mouse, examine run-time stack and heap usage.
-The expert linker is fully compatible with existing linker definition file (LDF), allowing the developer to move between the graphical and textual environments.
+The Expert Linker is fully compatible with existing linker definition file (LDF), allowing the developer to move between the graphical and textual environments.